GovTechSG/sgds-web-component/docs/ScopedElements.md

 >`Uncaught DOMException: Failed to execute 'define' on 'CustomElementRegistry': the name "sgds-<component-name>" has already been used with this registry at`

+> Not loading the polyfill by default will also allow sites to opt out of it altogether.
+This means until the browser ships scoped registries, the developer can choose to fall back to the global registry, by not loading the polyfill.
+This will save bandwidth & complexity since it doesn't need to be loaded by the client in that case.
+[Source](https://open-wc.org/blog/scoped-elements-without-polyfill/)

 ### How to load the polyfill

 #### Local installation